As you get older, you may find that your balance isn't quite what it used to be when you were younger.

 Falls often occur in the middle of another task, so it's important to practice balance skills while doing something else.

 As balance gradually improves, try “stork stands” by standing on one foot with the other leg pulled up into a triangle.
 A more difficult exercise, the one-legged squat, can also help boost balance.
-(Before trying any of these exercises, make sure you are in a safe place where you can prevent yourself from falling, and hold onto something stable if necessary.)

 Core-strengthening exercises and those that improve flexibility around the hip abductors also improve posture and stability.